tockawaffle/blue-lady-tools/README.md

 ## Considerations and Limitations

-- The `yt-dlp` and `ffmpeg` executables must be present in the `/src-tauri/resources` directory.
+- The `yt-dlp` and `ffmpeg` executables must be downloaded from the sources.
+You can use the button at settings to download them.

-- If installed on the default path, the app must be run as an administrator to access the Program Files directory.

 - The app is only available for Windows x64 systems.
 Support for other platforms may be added in the future.

-- If the app keeps crashing, check your Program Files directory for the resources folder.
-In there, you should find the yt-dlp and ffmpeg executables.
-If they are not there, you can download them from the official websites and place them there.

-- If you have everything in the resources folder, run the app as administrator.
-This is because the app needs access to the Program Files directory to access the resources' folder.
-Might fix this later on.
+- If the app keeps crashing, womp womp. . .
+JK.
+Please create an issue at the github page, if you provide the steps you did it would help A LOT

 - The download progress is kinda buggy.
 It sometimes doesn't show progress.
 If you encounter this, wait for the download to finish.
 The download will still be successful.
-You'll know it's done when the progress bar disappears.
+You'll know it's done when the green text appears.

+- The download sometimes might take some time to complete, I don't know why it's this slow but there's not really much I can do about that.
+    I might review the code later to check if something is bottlenecking the download, but for now I'll leave at it is, so expect to wait a hot minute or two for your download to complete.

+- It also forces every video+audio (default download option) to be converted to mp4 format.
+This can cause quality loss.
+This is going to be an option in the future.

 - The default location for downloads is your download folders.
 You can change this in the app settings.

-- Also, the buttons for checking and reinstalling dependencies are not functional yet.
-You can check the resources folder in the Program Files directory to see if the dependencies are there.

 - There's also a bug that causes the app to not display the correct theme being used, this is a known issue and will be fixed in the next release.

 - The app is still in development.
 If you encounter any bugs, please open an issue in the GitHub repository.

 ---